DagAgren/toot-relay/README.md

 the cryptographic salt in `s`, and any extra value supplied in the push endpoint URL (the `extra` part as shown in the Usage section above) is passed in `x`.

+### Example ###

+An [excerpt of the Toot! code base](iOS/) for receiving and decrypting messages is available.
+You can use this as a basis for your own implementation, or read on for more technical details of how to do it yourself.

 ### Encoding ###

 The fields `p`, `s` and `k` are transmitted using an extended variant of z85